facebookarchive/LogDevice/docs/kubernetes.md

    bootstrap --metadata-replicate-across 'NODE: 3'
 ```

-This will start a ldshell pod, that connects to the admin server and invokes the `nodes-config bootstrap` ldshell command and sets the metadata replication property of the cluster to be replicated across three different nodes.
+This will start a ldshell pod, that connects to the admin server and invokes the `nodes-config bootstrap` ldshell command and sets the metadata replication property of the cluster to be replicated across three different nodes (more on metadata logs [here](configuration.md#metadata-logs-metadata-logs)).
 On success, you should see something like:

 ```shell-session
 Logging to /tmp/ldshell-amfk8ock